peisistratus/Path/content/Path/2 Bedrock/Bonds.md

 Individuals specialize.
 These bonds, units of social connection at the friend, family, and romantic level radiate out to form community.
 The community is a network

 Most aspects of social life require an ability to catapult our minds forward in time; social emotions such as guilt and shame function by anticipating our own future feelings; making a promise to someone builds in a timeline of obligation and responsibility; and the simple act of gauging someone’s intentions is based on identifying different possible futures.

+Absent believing in transcendent Truth and God, people will create or map on to their own secular religions complete with liturgy, sacraments, saints, and precepts.
+- Liturgy - official set of rules for performing a religious ceremony
+- Sacraments - a visible sign of an inward grace, especially one of the solemn Christian rites considered to have been instituted by Jesus Christ (baptism)
+- Precept - a commandment as to moral conduct (like a maxim) Can’t help but see intermittent fasting, meditation, gratitude journaling, etc., as a return to religious fundamentals.

+Benefits of Rituals

+- Reaffirm your connection to spirit/elements/deity
+- To raise energy to channel towards a particular goal
+- To celebrate the milestones of the year and to honor the deities that rule over those times.
+- Dedicate yourself to a path or deity.
+- And many others that could be seen as facets of the list I've created above.

+Put another way: _”A ritual is the enactment of a myth.
+And, by participating in the ritual, you are participating in the myth.
+And since myth is a projection of the depth wisdom of the psyche, by participating in a ritual, participating in the myth, you are being, as it were, put in accord with that wisdom, which is the wisdom that is inherent within you anyhow.
+Your consciousness is being re-minded of the wisdom of your own life.
+I think ritual is terribly important.”_ - Joseph Campbell

+Looking Forward: We’ve already got ”people of the book”.
+I wonder what “people of the database” or “people of the machine learning model” would look like.
+Dive into this further in Woldbuilding Lite and Worldbuilding.